Evaluating Surrogates in Individualized Treatment Rules

-We evaluate ITR performance under various budget constraints $\lambda \in \{5\%, 10\%, 15\%, 20\%\}$, where $\lambda$ represents the maximum proportion of the population that can receive treatment.
-For each configuration, we estimate the three proposed metrics with corresponding SD and $95\%$ confidence intervals: (i) the surrogate regret $R(\lambda)$, quantifiying the performance gap between surrogate-based ITRs and the outcome-optimal ITR (smaller is better); (ii) the surrogate gain $G(\lambda)$, measuring the net benefit of the surrogate-based ITRs relative to a no-treatment baseline (larger is better), and (iii) the surrogate efficiency $V(\lambda)$, comparing the value of surrogate-based ITRs with random treatment allocation (larger is better).
+We evaluate ITR performance under budget constraints $\lambda \in \{5\%, 10\%, 15\%, 20\%\}$, where $\lambda$ represents the maximum proportion of the population that can receive treatment.
+For each configuration, we estimate the three proposed measures with corresponding SD and $95\%$ confidence intervals: (i) the $\lambda$-surrogate regret $R(\lambda)$, quantifiying the performance gap between the $\lambda$-surrogate-optimal ITR and the $\lambda$-outcome-optimal ITR (smaller is better); (ii) the $\lambda$-surrogate gain $G(\lambda)$, measuring the net benefit of the $\lambda$-surrogate-optimal ITR relative to a no-treatment baseline (larger is better), and (iii) the $\lambda$-surrogate efficiency $V(\lambda)$, comparing the expected outcome of the $\lambda$-surrogate-optimal ITR with random treatment allocation (larger is better).

-Tables 1-3 present results across all machine learning methods, surrogate outcomes, and budget constraints.
-Across all four machine learning methods and the two surrogates, the surrogate-based ITRs consistently outperform the random-allocation baseline, with positive surrogate-efficiency values observed in every experimental configurations.
-The surrogate-regret values remain consistently small (ranging from 0.000049 to 0.000195), indicating that ITRs designed using surrogates achieve performance close to the optimal ITR based on true conversions.
-Performance generally improves with increased budget constrain -- regret decreases while gain and efficiency rise -- suggesting that larger treatment budgets enable surrogates-based rules to more closely approximate optimal ITRs.
+Tables 1-3 present results across all machine learning methods, surrogate endpoints, and budget constraints.
+Surrogate regret remains small in all settings (ranging from 0.000049 to 0.000195), with surrogate-optimal ITRs closely matching the performance of outcome-optimal ITRs.
+Furthermore, the consistently positive surrogate efficiency indicates that Visit and Exposure offer substantial information gain for decision-making in advertising.
+Finally, performance generally improves with increased budgets, as regret decreases while gain and efficiency rise, suggesting that larger treatment budgets enable the $\lambda$-surrogate-optimal ITR to more closely approximate the $\lambda$-outcome-optimal ITR.